ayoubimaya/blog/content/post/vizvax.md

 Prophet’s model says by April 30, 2021 around 220 million vaccinations will have happened.
 It looks like President Joe Biden’s prediction is a little conservative!

-I know that it feels like a lifetime, but we are our way to getting those shots out there.
-I hope you are able to walk away with a much more positive outlook on what the future has in store!
+I know that it feels like a lifetime, but we are on our way to getting those shots to folks.
+I hope you will have a more positive outlook on what the future has in store!
 If you like what you've read, be sure to check out my talk on [“Visualizing the Vaccine”](https://bit.ly/vizvaxvid) and its corresponding [Jupyter Notebook](https://bit.ly/vizvax2021).